AAugusitn2542/Social-Media-Application/README.md

 # Social-Media-Application
 A Full Stack Responsive Mern Application

-#Project Overview
+#Project Overview:

 This project is a FullStack web application built using MERN stack.
 The project includes a client-side implementation in React and a server-side built with Node.js, Express, and MongoDB is used as the database to store and manage data.

-The application will be tailord to be  be customized social platform, via web application that requires a user interface and server backend.
+The application will be tailored to be a customized social platform, via a web application that requires a user interface and server backend.

 **Prerequisites**

 Before you begin, ensure you have met the following requirements:

 Node.js and npm installed.